Karamouche/actor-stats/README.md

 console.log(moviesHarrisonFord.join("\n"));
 ```

+## Credits

+The dataset used was provided by [Kaggle](https://www.kaggle.com/rounakbanik/the-movies-dataset).

 ## Contributors

 This project was created by Karamouche and ArRegulus.
 Feel free to contribute by opening a pull request or submitting an issue.